 Latest ONS retail sales data

-Retail sales flat in March, official data shows
+Retail sales increased in July, official data has shown.

 Retail sales growth was flat last month, the Office for National Statistics (ONS) has reported.